jarviscanada/jarvis_data_eng_AmirHelali/README.md

 # Amir Helali .
 Jarvis Consulting

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed venenatis a orci ac malesuada.
-Vivamus ligula elit, viverra eu ante porttitor, blandit convallis augue.
-Aliquam justo justo, mollis at lacus eu, rutrum finibus est. Vestibulum venenatis purus id accumsan pretium.
-In efficitur magna nec enim laoreet tincidunt.
-Ut libero metus, scelerisque nec eros vitae, sagittis pellentesque enim.
-Donec dictum felis volutpat, vehicula magna eu, imperdiet elit.
-Phasellus ut velit a massa efficitur faucibus.
-Sed volutpat, lacus sed sagittis luctus, elit.
+Skilled and solution-driven full-stack developer with more than a year of experience.
+My critical thinking approach, application of software engineering principles, and adherence to testing, has allowed me to consistently create and deliver highly optimized, well-structured solutions.
+Java, .Net, REST APIs, RDBMS/SQL, React and Angular are my forte with a competency in Azure cloud services.
+My personal and professional experiences have made me highly adaptable and have taught me excellent communication and time management skills; therefore, I thrive in collaborative environments or working independently under pressure.
+I am dedicated to continuously improve by learning new concepts and technologies and eager to showcase my abilities.

 ## Skills

-**Proficient:** Java, .Net, React, RDBMS/SQL, Linux/Bash, REST API, Docker, Azure, JUnit, NUnit, Agile/Scrum, Git/Github
+**Proficient:** Java, .Net, React, RDBMS/SQL, Linux/Bash, REST API, Docker, JUnit, NUnit, Agile/Scrum, Git/Github

-**Competent:** Angular, Python, JavaScript, NodeJS, Spring, Powershell, C++, Google Cloud Platform
+**Competent:** Angular, Python, Azure, JavaScript, NodeJS, Spring, Powershell, C++, Google Cloud Platform

 **Familiar:** Kubernetes, Xamarin, TensorFlow, Microsoft Power Platform, Figma